thq4n/component_creator/doc/USAGE_GUIDE.md

 #### 5. Naming inconsistency errors

 **Solution**: If you're upgrading from v0.0.3 or earlier, follow the migration guide above to update your existing components.

+#### 6. Theme extension reference errors (v0.0.4 and earlier)

+**Solution**: If you have components generated with v0.0.4 or earlier, regenerate them with v0.0.5+ to get the correct theme extension references.

 ### Debug Mode